Wilfred/flycheck-title/README.md

 ![screenshot](flycheck_title.png)

-This package provides `flycheck-title-mode`, a minor mode that lets you show flycheck errors in the window title (what Emacs calls the 'frame title').
+This package provides `flycheck-title-mode`, a minor mode that lets you show flycheck errors in the window title (which Emacs calls the 'frame title').

 ## Existing approaches